TMiclot/MICLOT/User_Guide/__amino_acids_properties.md

 > [!NOTE]
 > For reasons of space, the numbers in the names are written in subscript.
 Backbone atome are alway replased by: *backbone*, else for GLY and PRO they are given in grey italics.

+> [!WARNING]
+> If you use molecular dynamic software, hydrogen names can change depending of the force field you use (Amber, CHARMM, ...).

 ### 1.1.
 Backbone

 <img src="pictures/backbone.png" width="200"> OR <img src="pictures/backbone-1.png" width="200">